samply/beam/README.md

 }
 ```

 - `id`: UUID identifying the result.
-When the result is initially created, the value is ignored and replaced by a server-generated one.
+Note that when the result is initially submitted, the server is not required to use the submitted ID but may auto-generate its own one.
+Callers must check the reply's `Location` header for the actual ID.
 - `from`: BeamID identifying the client submitting this result.
 This needs to match an entry the `to` field in the task.
 - `to`: BeamIDs the intended recipients of the result.
 Used for encrypted payloads.
 - `task`: UUID identifying the task this result belongs to.